 #############################################################################

-# plotting contours at 160E
+# plotting meridional cross-section at 160E

 ax.contourf(lon_depth3D.T, Y[:, 0, :], Z[:, 0, :], zdir='x', offset=lon_ticks[0], levels=levels,